kiancn/CallbackMethod/README.md

 * All files are heavily commented ( except when they aren't yet ).
 * A small set of test-scenarios is included in the package (and prepared for you in Main).

-* A new, less confusing example of a MeReference in action has been added (it's light!):
+* A new, less confusing example of a CallMe in action has been added (it's light!):

       kcn.misc.MeReferencePatternExample

-* I'm sure there are still some places where I haven't replaced MeReference with MeRef in comments, please do this in your mind.
+* I'm sure there are still some places where I haven't replaced CallMe with CallMe in comments, please do this in your mind.
 Also, sorry.

 # Version Update Summaries
     -- This will grow into a proper introduction.
 2019/09/17 --